NCSGgroup/PyHawk/README.md

 ## 6.1 Demo-1
 This demo is the basis of orbit determination.
 Be aware that the desired platform requires at least 4 CPU cores for parallel computation, with an estimated completion time of 7 minutes.

+1. Before running, you need to confirm the input data path and date span by opening the "interfaceConfig.json" configuration file.
 2. Then, navigate to the demo file path and execute the command: `python demo_1.py`
+3. The output consists of the calibrated satellite orbits for each arc segment, stored in HDF5 format, typically located in the temp/StateVector path.

 ## 6.2 Demo-2
 This demo is the basis of orbit determination.
 Be aware that the desired platform requires at least 4 CPU cores for parallel computation, with an estimated completion time of 7 minutes.

+1. First, need to open the "ForceModelConfig.json" configuration file to select the background force models and set the input paths and other parameters
-2. TThen, navigate to the demo file path and execute the command: `python demo_2.py`
+2. Then, navigate to the demo file path and execute the command: `python demo_2.py`
+3. The output includes the acceleration values for each force model at the corresponding epochs, stored in .npy format and img

 ## 6.3 Demo-3
 This demo is the basis of orbit determination.
 Be aware that the desired platform requires at least 4 CPU cores for parallel computation, with an estimated completion time of 7 minutes.

-2. Then, navigate to the demo file path and execute the command: `python demo_3.py`
+1. Navigate to the demo file path and execute the command: `python demo_3.py`

-# 7. License
+2. The output consists of standardized spherical harmonic coefficients for the gravity field, usually stored in the result/SH path.

 Please feel free to contact us for possible more examples.